NEW YORK (AP) Last year at this time, the New York Yankees were looking toward the future.

 ''This team has shown it's got the ability to allow us to push a lot of these chips in the middle of the table and recognize 2017 has a chance to be special,'' general manager Brian Cashman said. ''We're trying to go from good to great.''

 Oakland received Jorge Mateo, a top shortstop-outfielder prospect at Double-A; right-hander James Kaprielian, the 16th overall pick in the 2015 amateur draft who is recovering from Tommy John surgery on April 18; and Dustin Fowler, an outfielder who ruptured the patellar tendon in his right knee in the first inning of his major league debut on June 29, ending his season.
 New York also receives $1.5 million in international signing bonus allocation from the A's.

-A 27-year-old right-hander who has been slowed by a series of injuries, Gray is 6-5 with a 3.43 ERA in 16 starts this season and is 4-2 with a 1.37 ERA in his last six starts.
+A 27-year-old right-hander who has been slowed by injuries, Gray is 6-5 with a 3.43 ERA in 16 starts this season and 4-2 with a 1.37 ERA in his last six outings.
 He makes $3,575,000 and is not eligible for free agency until after the 2019 season.

 Gray worked with a personal trainer for the first time this past offseason and appreciated the guidance through his regular arm care and maintenance routine.

 Gray had been scheduled to start for the A's on Monday night against San Francisco.
-As the trade deadline approached, the Athletics pushed back his start a couple days.
+As the trade deadline approached, the Athletics pushed back his start a couple of days.